rnickles/audience1st_wiki/Home.md

 exec rake staging:initialize`.
 This creates a bunch of fake users, shows, etc., courtesy of the `faker` gem.

-# Running tests in CI
+At this point you should be able to run tests locally (`rake cucumber` and `rake rspec`).
 Since the tests also rely on the value of the application secrets, you need to set those values in the repo's environment variable settings in Travis CI.
-See the Testing page in this wiki for how to do that.
+See the Testing page in this wiki for how to do that and for more details on the test suite.

 # Deploying to production or staging